|

 use was made of mahogany, both Bisselon and Honduras.
 The lighter, Honduras,

-The illustration below centre shows the fluted mahogany front
+The illustration below left shows the fluted mahogany front

 to the reception counter and the horizontal oak louvre as a radiator